National Dance Project Production Grant

 online Applications & Instructions

-The 2016 preliminary Production Grant deadline was March 1, 2016.
-The final deadline for invited applicants is in early June 2016.
+The 2017 preliminary Production Grant deadline is March 1, 2017.
+The final deadline for finalists to submit their full proposal is June 1, 2017.

 Click below to LOG IN and RETURN to your grant application.

 - NDP Tour Plan submitted to NEFA by awarded artist or company’s tour coordinator, by the given deadline.
 Download Tour Plan Form.